ionic-team/ionic-framework/README.md

 Many were slow, had excessive DOM operations, and relied on bulky libraries like jQuery.
 They weren't built with performance and great design as the top concerns.

 With Ionic we've built a framework meant for native.
-We don't tie you to the URL bar, and we aren't dwelling on the past, worrying about supporting marginal or slow devices.
+We don't tie you to the URL bar, and we aren't dwelling on the past or worrying about supporting marginal, slow devices.

 It's important to realize that Ionic is not a replacement for frameworks used for building mobile web apps.
 There are a lot of great solutions that work well for websites, like [jQuery Mobile](http://jquerymobile.com/).